mysbupt/fashion_crawler/README.md

 stop: bash stop.sh

 if you want to set crontab to restart the crawler everyday, run the command `crontab -e`, and refer to crontab.txt.
 Note that, it is better to start the cralwer in 5 minutes later.
+After editing the crontab file, kindly check if the cron service is up: sudo service cron status/start/stop